OnyinyeMN/OnyinyeMN/README.md

 - 👋 Hi, I’m @OnyinyeMN
-- 👀 I’m interested in product design
+- 👀 I’m interested in product marketing
-- 🌱 I’m currently learning UI/UX Design
+- 🌱 I’m currently learning Digital marketing
-- 💞️ I’m looking to collaborate on web and app development projects.
+- 💞️ I’m looking to collaborate on marketing projects
 - 📫 You can reach me at onyinyemiken@gmail.com

 <!---